Kong/kong/kong/dns/README.md

   * `timeout`: (default: `2000`)
     * the time in milliseconds for waiting for the response for a single attempt of request transmission.
     * If not given, it is taken from `resolv.conf` option `options timeout:<value>`.
 But note that its unit in `resolv.conf` is second.
-  * `no_random`: (default: `true`)
+  * `random_resolver`: (default: `false`)
     * a boolean flag controls whether to randomly pick the nameserver to query first.
-If `true`, it always starts with the first nameserver listed.
+If `true`, it will always start with the random nameserver.
-    * If not given, it is taken from `resolv.conf` option `rotate` (inverted).
+    * If not given, it is taken from `resolv.conf` option `rotate`.
   * `nameservers`:
     * a list of nameservers to be used.
 Each nameserver entry can be either a single hostname string or a table holding both the hostname string and the port number.
-For exmaple, `{"8.8.8.8", {"8.8.4.4", 53} }`.
+For example, `{"8.8.8.8", {"8.8.4.4", 53} }`.
     * If not given, it is taken from `resolv.conf` option `nameserver`.
+* `cache_purge`: (default: `false`)
+  * a boolean flag controls whether to clear the internal cache shared by other DNS client instances across workers.

 [Back to TOC](#table-of-contents)